gisma-courses/LV-19-d19-006/morea/microclimate-analysis/outcome-microclimate-analysis-gis-1.md

 morea_sort_order: 7
 ---

-  * You know the difference of physical and statistical modeling
+  * You have an idea what is meant by microclimate
-  * You can master common statistic models
+  * You can apply common statistic models
   * You can adapt a machine learning approach
-  * You can make an informed decision as to which approach makes more sense
+  * You can follow a suggested approach to derive microclimate data